peterzheng98/RCompiler-Spec/src/tokens.md

 `U+0027` is present within the literal, it must be _escaped_ by a preceding `U+005C` (`\`) character.
 It is equivalent to a `u8` unsigned 8-bit integer _number literal_.

+> [!WARNING]
+> Unlike standard Rust, this specification restricts byte escape sequences to 7-bit ASCII values (0x00-0x7F).
+The `\x` escape in byte literals cannot represent values above 0x7F, maintaining consistency with the ASCII-only design of this language specification.

 r[lex.token.str-byte]
 #### Byte string literals